-2. SIGNIFICANT ACCOUNTING PRINCIPLES
+SIGNIFICANT ACCOUNTING PRINCIPLES

-The accounting principles set out below have been applied consistently for fiscal year 2016 and the prior year.
+The accounting principles set out below have been applied consistently for financial year 2016 and the prior year.

 2.1.
-Property, plant and equipment
+PROPERTY, PLANT AND EQUIPMENT

 Property, plant and equipment are stated at acquisition or manufacturing cost, not revalued net of accumulated depreciation and impairment losses ("impairment").
 Cost includes original purchase price and all costs directly attributable to bringing the asset to its working condition for its intended use.